 I obtained my PhD from the University of Victoria (1998) and my MSc from the University of Waterloo (1992) with a thesis based on research carried out at the Space Sciences Laboratory at the University of California, Berkeley (1990-91).
 I graduated from the University of Waterloo in 1989 with a BSc in Applied Physics and a Minor in Philosophy.
 Between my BSc and MSc degrees, I worked for a year as a flight dynamics engineer at Telesat, a satellite telecommunications company.

-As of 2020, I have co-authored 4 books and 70 refereed journal articles and conference proceedings.
+As of 2020, I have co-authored 4 books and more than 70 refereed journal articles, book chapters and conference proceedings.
 Information about most of these publications can be found on googleScholar.com.
 Preprint versions of some are available from arXiv.org and PDF copies of most can be downloaded from researchGate.net.
 My reviewing profile is at publons.com and my scientific tree can be found at academicTree.org.
 My Erdös Number = 4.